Black tea? Green tea? Herbal tea? Yerba mate? Oolong?

 While additional research is needed in this field, some studies have suggested that the polyphenols in black tea might play a role in regulating the growth of cancerous cells and potentially inhibiting new cancer cell development.

-Another study on black tea and breast cancer found these polyphenols “may be beneficial in the chemoprevention of hormone-dependant breast tumours.”
+Another study on black tea benefits and breast cancer found these polyphenols “may be beneficial in the chemoprevention of hormone-dependant breast tumours.”

 #5.
 Improved Focus And Stress Relief